natix-x/Swift-data-service/README.md

 # Windows
 gradlew check
 ```
 You can easily test the API endpoints by running a predefined collection in Postman.
-Follow these steps:
+Remember to firstly run the application.
+Then follow these steps:
 1. Download the Postman Collection:
     - Get the predefined collection from the [file](postman/SWIFTManagerAPI.postman_collection.json).
 2. Import the Collection into Postman: